 Team members will be unlikely to commit to decisions that seem vague or incomplete.
 After all, how can you really commit if you're not sure what you're committing to?
-It seems that your team is clear about its direction and priorities most of the time.
-It may be that sometimes, though, the team lacks clarity.
-Ensuring that everyone is on the same page may allow the team to commit to decisions and move forward with confidence.
+Your team members seem to think that the team occasionally lacks clarity in its direction and priorities.
+There may not be a rallying cry that people can cling to, or it may be that some people put individual goals ahead of team goals.
+As a consequence, the team may sometimes suffer from a sense of confusion and misalignment.